-All papers have a minimum of 250 words (approximately 1-2 double-spaced, typed pages), 25 points each.
+All are a minimum of 250 words (approximately 1-2 double-spaced, typed pages), 25 points each.
 A TOTAL of 100 points are available: Each student is expected to conduct their individual research of primary sources and additional secondary material (including the textbook) not covered in the class.
+The discussion papers must speak to the involvement of African people (men and women) in America and their fight for freedom.
 All papers must be submitted via Turnitin before the end of the semester.
 No late papers will be accepted during finals week.
+No paper with a similarity rating of 35% or higher will be read and/or credited.